tinyplex/tinybase/site/guides/06_using_metrics/1_an_intro_to_metrics.md

 ## Metric Reactivity

-Where things get interesting is when the underlying data changes.
+Things get interesting when the underlying data changes.
 The Metrics object takes care of tracking changes that will affect the Metric.
 A similar paradigm to that used on the Store is used to let you add a listener to the Metrics object.
 The listener fires when there's a new highest price:

 ```js
 const listenerId = metrics.addMetricListener('highestPrice', () => {